studstill/CodeFellows-JS-DA/03-arrays/README.md

 Data Structures and Algorithms I

 This repo contains my re-implementation the following methods for Array.prototype, without using any library functions.
-I have Also addded some Mocha tests to verify correctness:
+I have also addded some Mocha tests to verify correctness:

   1. Push